 Inclusions: the direct addition of fruits, blossoms, herbs or other additives to tea leaves for the visual and/or sensory effect.

 Extracts: are flavoring agents derived by extracting the essential oils from the leaves, fruits, blossoms, roots or other parts of a plant.
 Extracts carry the distinctive scents or flavors that we come to expect from that plant.

 Natural Identical (NIs): flavoring agents that are obtained with the aid of chemical synthesis by a chemist.
 NIs tend to be more stable than extracts and are usually significantly less expensive.
 Many flavored products are flavored with nature-identical flavors.

 Artificial Flavors are created by altering the chemical structure of a naturally occurring molecule to create a different & more intense compound.
 ETTE TEA does not use artificial flavoring agent in any of our blends.

 Scenting derive their flavor simply from physical proximity to strong flavors.
 While some jasmine teas may be artificially flavored, "real" jasmine teas are scented with Jasmine blossoms which are then removed (jasmine blossoms have a much shorter shelf life than tea).
 Lapsang Souchong is scented by being exposed to the smoke of burning pine root.

-Most inclusions alter the flavor of the cup but are usually not strong enough to deliver the punch we want.
-Most "flavored" teas, are flavored with Natural Identical flavoring agents.
-The total amount of agent applied depends on the flavor and desired strength, but usually falls between 0.5% - 5% of the weight of the tea being flavored.
+Very often, these method are Combined to create our flavoured tea blends as most inclusions alter the flavor of the cup but are usually not strong enough to deliver the punch we want.
+Hence most "flavored" teas, are further combined with NIs.
+The total amount of flavouring applied depends on the flavor and desired strength, but usually falls between 0.5% - 5% of the weight of the tea being flavored.

-At ETTE TEA, we hand blend our teas in small batches with quantities up to a maximum of 3 kg per tea blend.
+At ETTE TEA COMPANY, we hand blend our teas in small batches with quantities up to a maximum of 3 kg per tea blend.